nc9/policies/privacy.md

 This research project is being undertaken for a period of five years.
 Your anonymous responses will also be combined with other peoples to help researchers understand pandemics beyond the life of this project.

+## Duration of research

+This research project is being undertaken for a period of five years, however you may discontinue at any time.

+## Who can participate?

+Participation in research is open to anyone 18 years older.

 ## Attachments

  * [Swinburne University of Technology Human Research Ethics Committee Approval certificate](https://beatcovid19now.org/documents/ethics-approval.pdf)